MasoniteFramework/docs/upgrade-guide/masonite-2.2-to-2.3.md

 We did change the namespace from `scheduler` to `masonite.scheduler`.
 So you will need to refactor your imports if you are using the scheduler.

+# Conclusion

+You should be all good now!
+Try running your tests or running `craft serve` and browsing your site and see if there are any issues you can find.
+If you ran into a problem during upgrading that is not found in this guide then be sure to reach out so we can get the guide upgraded.